So you can’t blame the guy for asking, “You guys went to number one ... aren’t you rich?”

 They were in Christchurch when the ‘See Me Go’ test pressings finally arrived.
 They were leapt upon and then binned just as quickly.

 A marketing manager at distributor Festival Records had taken it upon himself to remix the track on his own, leading to disaster.
 Grigg had no choice but to stop the pressing and reinstate the correct version which, upon release, went gangbusters.
-The 500 limited release 12-inch sold out within 24 hours, with another 4000 7-inch copies sold by the end of the week.
+The 500 limited release 12-inch sold out within 24 hours, with another all the 7-inch copies pressed sold by the end of the week.
 It was then deleted from the catalogue by Grigg.

 “Had we been older,” says van der Fluit, “we might have been more impressed.
 I think we said ‘whatever’.”